Dreality233/Python-programming-exercises/README.md

 **100+ Python challenging programming exercises for Python 3.md**  lists all the questions and official solutions.

-My solutions are available in the **Python-programming-exercises-solutions**  direcory.
+My solutions are available in the **Python-programming-exercises-solutions**  directory.